Stock Lateral Thinking Puzzle

 Often the trick is that the question being asked isn't actually the one you think due to tricky phrasing.
 Many of these are heavily dependent on the use-mention distinction

-Floccinaucinihilipilification is a long word, how do you spell it?
+- Floccinaucinihilipilification is a long word, how do you spell it?
 Answer: I, T spells "it".

-In a similar vein: "Railroad crossing, look at the cars; can you spell that without any R's?"
+- In a similar vein: "Railroad crossing, look at the cars; can you spell that without any R's?"
 Obviously, the answer is "T-H-A-T".

-Curiously, this puzzle was invented by mistake.
+- Curiously, this puzzle was invented by mistake.
 The original version merely asks for the third word containing "gry", which is "gryphon".
 Someone asked for a third word ending in "gry" by mistake, and since there isn't one, several trick answers (of which the "language" one is the most common) were invented to fill the vacuum.

-Raymond Smullyan's What is the Name of This Book? includes puzzles which take the reader to an island of Knights and Knaves.
+- Raymond Smullyan's What is the Name of This Book? includes puzzles which take the reader to an island of Knights and Knaves.
 One puzzle reads: "This time you come across just one inhabitant lazily lying in the sun.
 You remember that his first name is either Edwin or Edward, but you cannot remember which.
 So you ask him his first name and he answers 'Edward.'
 What is his first name?"
 Answer: It's Edwin, because he was lying.

-If two's company, and three's a crowd, what are four and five?
+- If two's company, and three's a crowd, what are four and five?
 Answer: Nine.

-What is the difference between here and there?
+- What is the difference between here and there?
 Answer: The letter "t".

-What is the beginning of eternity, and the end of time and space?
+- What is the beginning of eternity, and the end of time and space?
 Answer: The letter "e".

 - Alternatively, you can add on "The beginning of every end, and the end of every race."

-What can be found in the middle of water?
+- What can be found in the middle of water?
 Typical answers would include "an island" or "Fish" ...
 The right answer is the letter "t".

-I have sixty cups.
+- I have sixty cups.
 Two drop to the ground and shatter.
 How many do I have left?
 Verbal only, as the answer is 4.
 It's six teacups.

 How is this situation possible?'

-Two coins add up to 30 cents and one of them isn't a nickel.
+- Two coins add up to 30 cents and one of them isn't a nickel.
 What are they?
 Solution: A quarter and a nickel.
 One of them isn't a nickel, the other one is.

-Or, you use a 20 cent and a 10 cent coin.
+- Or, you use a 20 cent and a 10 cent coin.
 Euro-cent.

-British variant: 60 pence, of which one coin isn't a 10p.
+- British variant: 60 pence, of which one coin isn't a 10p.
 50 + 10 Or 25, of which one isn't a 5.
 20 + 5

 - An episode of The Cosby Show has a member of the family tell this riddle as part of a bet.

-An episode of The Office (US) has Dwight tell this riddle to Ryan, but he isn't fooled and answers correctly.
+- An episode of The Office (US) has Dwight tell this riddle to Ryan, but he isn't fooled and answers correctly.
 Dwight is rather annoyed by that.

 - Two girls look exactly alike, they were born on the same day, to the same mother, within an hour of each other, but they are not twins.
 How is this possible?
 Answer: They are two out of a set of triplets.

-Or quadruplets, or quintuplets, or...
+- Or quadruplets, or quintuplets, or...

 - Jennifer is 20 years old in 1980, but 15 years old in 1985.
 How?
 Answer: Because she's living in the years Before the Common Era/Before Christ.
 (Though if that's the case, it's unlikely she would be named Jennifer.)

-Alternatively, 1980 and 1985 are apartment numbers or street codes.
+- Alternatively, 1980 and 1985 are apartment numbers or street codes.
 She simply moved some time after she turned 15.

-A cowboy rides into town on Friday.
+- A cowboy rides into town on Friday.
 He stays three days, then rides out of town on Friday.
 How?
 Answer: The horse's name was Friday.

 Which of these two weighs more?

-The most common form of the question is "A pound of gold or a pound of feathers"?
+- The most common form of the question is "A pound of gold or a pound of feathers"?
 The question is designed to play on the listener's inherent association of gold being heavier than feather.
 Standard Solution: They both weigh the same since they're both a pound.
 However, not all examples are that easy to decipher.
 One standard solution subversion: The feathers are heavier, since precious metals like gold are measured in Troy weight, not avoirdupois pounds (one Troy pound being about 370 grams, and one avoirdupois pound being around 450 grams).

-Alternatively, the phrasing could imply a quantity worth a british pound.
+- Alternatively, the phrasing could imply a quantity worth a british pound.
 How many feathers can you buy for a pound?

-A standard way of playing it for laughs is answering "Drop them on your toes, and you'll find out."
+- A standard way of playing it for laughs is answering "Drop them on your toes, and you'll find out."

 - Another variation is "which is lighter, a pound of white feathers or a pound of black feathers"?
 The white feathers are lighter in color.

-Inside Man has the bank robber ask the question of which weighs more: "all the trains that pass through Grand Central Station in a year - or the trees cut down to print all U.S. currency in circulation?"
+- Inside Man has the bank robber ask the question of which weighs more: "all the trains that pass through Grand Central Station in a year - or the trees cut down to print all U.S. currency in circulation?"
 They think it's the former once they figure out the U.S. currency part, but one of the cops is smart enough to recall the robber said it was a trick question and the answer is always they both weigh the same, before deducing both answers neither quantity exists: U.S. currency is made of cotton and Grand Central Station is the informal name of Grand Central Terminal.